johnalison/obsidian-notes/Journal/4 November 2024 Monday.md

 # [[Run3 Synthetic Data]]
 - See Daily's above

-Supervision is not a job of giving orders; it is a job of providing the opportunity for people to use their capabilities efficiently and effectively.
+Supervision is not a job of giving orders; it is a job of providing the opportunity for people to use their capabilities efficiently and effectively.  >> [[Leadership]]

 [[Lab Techs Fall 2024]]
 - Sent mails